ReevesA1/ansible-bootstrap/README1.md

 powershell.exe -ExecutionPolicy ByPass -File $file -Verbose }
 ```
-- Then Still in powershell as Admin get the second script I need to run in cygwin
+- Then Still in powershell as Admin run this code to download script (for some reason it doesnt allways work just keep trying wtf)
 ```
 .{
 [Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12